Top front-end and back-end javascript frameworks

 9. Gatsby JS

-Gatsby JS is a free, open-source, React-based framework which is used to create static websites.
-It has a great ecosystem of plugins which serves various needs like sourcing data from CMSs, integrating tools, managing images using lazy loading and more.
+Gatsby JS is a free, open-source, React-based framework that is used to create static websites.
+It has a great ecosystem of plugins that serve various needs like sourcing data from CMSs, integrating tools, managing images using lazy loading, and more.

 GatsbyJS - Pros and Cons - Top JS Framework